 TRND researchers conducted validation studies for the lead compound, VT-1129, including pharmacokinetic, efficacy, and toxicology studies in rodents and non-rodents, enabling selection of an optimal dosing regimen to balance efficacy and safety.
 The TRND team optimized a synthetic process for scaled-up production of drug at a low cost that will support treatment of patients in the developing world.
 Additional collaborative studies were completed with the Centers for Disease Control and Prevention (CDC) to test the in vitro efficacy of the molecule against 400 fungal strains from Africa.
 This TRND support enabled Viamet to successfully raise venture capital funding to continue development of the de-risked candidate and receive Qualified Infectious Disease Product and Fast Track designations from the Food and Drug Administration (FDA).
 The purpose of these FDA designations is to get important new drugs to patients more quickly by facilitating development and expediting review.
 Viamet successfully filed an Investigational New Drug (IND) application with the FDA to initiate clinical trials.

-News Release: Viamet Receives Fast Track Designation from the FDA for VT-1129 for the Treatment of Cryptococcal Meningitis (PDF - 52KB) (June 2016)
+News Release: Viamet Receives Fast Track Designation from the FDA for VT-1129 for the Treatment of Cryptococcal Meningitis (June 2016)

-News Release: FDA Grants QIDP Designation to VT-1129 for Treatment of Cryptococcal Meningitis (PDF - 60KB) (September 2015)
+News Release: FDA Grants QIDP Designation to VT-1129 for Treatment of Cryptococcal Meningitis (September 2015)